 To reduce passenger commercial motor vehicle fatality crashes by 5% per fiscal year during the 3 year period from 2018 - 2020 based on each previous year.
 In FY 2018, the state met its goal and in fact saw a profound reduction with only 16 fatal crashes occurring after the 40 in the previous FY 2017 year.
 The state continues to examine the factors behind this substantial reduction.

-Texas was able to meet our reduction goal in FY 2020 where we saw only 13 fatality crashes in the state representing an approximate 13 percent reduction.
+Texas was not able to meet our reduction goal in FY 2022 where we saw only 19 fatality crashes in the state compared to 13 the previous fiscal year.